 Goodwine propels Rice to 73-72 victory over Lamar

 Owls fall to Middle Tennessee in the quarterfinals of the C-USA Championships.

 The Rice Owls advanced to the C-USA quarterfinals with a 72-67 overtime win over Louisiana Tech.

 Shani Rainey and Maya Hawkins combined for 51 points in the Owls' 84-77 win over the Lady Techsters.

-Langley spent the last seven seasons serving as Maryland's associate head coach, compiling a 195-49 record during that time.
-The Terrapins are coming off a 2014-15 campaign in which Langley helped guide the team to their second consecutive Final Four appearance and a 34-3 record, climbing as high No. 3 in the USA Today Coaches Poll.
+Langley spent seven seasons serving as Maryland's associate head coach, compiling a 195-49 record during that time.
+The Terrapins were coming off a 2014-15 campaign in which Langley helped guide the team to their second consecutive Final Four appearance and a 34-3 record, climbing as high No. 3 in the USA Today Coaches Poll.

 Maryland went 18-0 in league play in their first year in the Big Ten to win the regular season title and followed with a conference tournament title.
 The Terrapins set a school record by winning 28-straight games and the 34 overall victories tied for the most in school history.

 As head coach Brenda Frese's top assistant, Langley's responsibilities included coordinating the Terps' recruiting efforts, assisting in player development, scouting, and on-court coaching.

 Prior to arriving in College Park in 2008, Langley served as assistant coach and recruiting coordinator at both Georgia (2005) and Clemson (2003-05).
 While at Clemson, Langley worked under legendary head coach Jim Davis.
 In her two years with the Tigers, the team advanced to the 2004 Women's Basketball Invitational (WNIT) while also orchestrating a Clemson-record six-signee class, which was ranked in the top 30 nationally in her first season.